-POLICY TX HD7 - Coach Park Site:
+POLICY TX HD8: Coach Park Site

-This site shall be safeguarded for the provision of:

-- any access and infrastructure needs associated with the development of the adjacent Claypitts Building site

-- parking for at least one coach
+This site shall be safeguarded for the provision of any access and infrastructure needs associated with the development of the adjacent Claypitts Buildings site.
+Subject to the retention of parking facilities for at least one coach, support will then be given to the reuse of the remainder of the site for development which might, subject to planning constraints and the aspirations of the landowner, include school related parking

-- other suitable development

-Development proposals should have regard to the suitability considerations for the site, including the relationship between use of the site and Thaxted Primary School.

-6.7.5.2 BRETHREN MEETING HALL - MAP 13
+6.8.5.2 BRETHREN MEETING HALL (Map 12)

-Thaxted Neigbourhood Plan Development opportunity TX HD8 Brethren Meeting Hall

-The site which is of an area of approximately 0.3 hectares and is occupied by the Brethren Meeting Hall at the junction of Copthall Lane and The Tanyard is out of place with its surroundings in the Conservation Area within the centre of the village.
-The hall is a utilitarian building on a wasteful site.
-It is generally, unappealing and redevelopment could, with appropriate design, not only provide additional housing but also considerable environmental enhancement.
+Thaxted Neigbourhood Plan Development opportunity TX HD9 Brethren Meeting Hall site.It is generally, unappealing and redevelopment could, with appropriate design, not only provide additional housing but also considerable environmental enhancement.
 Design will however, be critical and any development must respect the surrounding properties particularly Bridgefoot Cottages.
 Modern housing in this corner of Thaxted has generally been carried out sympathetically and it is important that any development on this site follows this pattern.
 In 2014 this area of Thaxted was subjected to major flooding.
 Before any development can take place therefore it will be necessary to consider in detail the potential for future occurrences of flooding and what measures need to be taken to avoid them.
 The site has immediate access to local shops, the primary school, GP surgery and the limited public transport services.